schravenlant/sql/002_data_types/3_text.md

 Betty	          | 28            | 24.27

 # Explanation
-text literals should always be quoted e.g. 'John' literals refers to actual values that you put inside your queries e.g. first_name is not quoted because it is not a literal
+Text literals should always be quoted e.g. `'John'`.
+Literal refers to actual values that you put inside your queries e.g. first_name is not quoted because it is not a literal.